Karth1kKumarK/Advance_lane_Extraction_In_different_condition/_posts/2018-09-5-advance-lane.md

 </launch>
 {% endhighlight %}

-The image streamed by raspicam_node is in compressed format.Hence rosrun the following to decompress and publish the image  on  __/raspicam_node/image__ topic
+The image streamed by raspicam_node is in a compressed format.
+Hence rosrun the following to decompress and publish the image  on  __/raspicam_node/image__ topic
 {% highlight python %}
 rosrun image_transport republish compressed in:=/raspicam_node/image raw out:=/raspicam_node/image
 {% endhighlight %}

-The image being published  on  the  __/raspicam_node/image__ topic is of type sensor_msgs/Image.This need to be converted into opencv format for further operation.
+The image is published  on  the  __/raspicam_node/image__ topic is of type sensor_msgs/Image.
+This need to be converted into opencv format for further operation.
 {% highlight python %}
 image_sub = rospy.Subscriber("/raspicam_node/image",Image,callback)
 def callback(data):
     cv_image = self.bridge.imgmsg_to_cv2(data, "bgr8")
 {% endhighlight %}
 ### Preprocess for thresholding
-The First step in process of extraction of lane pixel is to undistort the image.
+The First step in the process of extraction of lane pixel is to undistort the image
 {% highlight python %}
 def undistorth(img,mtx,dist):#function for un distorting the image wrt to camera parameters
                              #obtained from camera calibration